-With each birthing experience, getting back into the swing of things has been a little harder – almost two years ago, I gave birth to our fifth, and recovery was far more difficult with our fifth than it was with our first.
+With each birthing experience, getting back into the swing of things has been a little harder.
+Almost two years ago, I gave birth to our fifth, and recovery was far more difficult with the fifth than it was with the first.
 Perhaps it’s because I’m ten years older than I was when I had our first.

-We’re fortunate this past two pregnancies to have the opportunity to use Essential Oils – they did wonders in supporting a healthy birth, and this last pregnancy was an amazing experience.
+Essential Oils can do wonders in supporting a healthy birth, and this my pregnancy was an amazing experience.

 Here are some of the most important Essential Oils you’ll want to keep close during postpartum to help you recover quickly and get back on your feet.